Mortimer Taube

 Mortimer Taube (December 6, 1910 – September 3, 1965) was an American librarian.
-He is on the list of the 100 most important leaders in Library and Information Science of the 20th century.
-He was important to the Library Science field because he invented Coordinate Indexing, which uses "uniterms" in the context of cataloging.
+He is recognized as one the 100 most important leaders in American library and information science of the 20th century.
+He was important to the library science field because he invented Coordinate Indexing, which uses "uniterms" in the context of cataloging.
 It is the forerunner to computer based searches.
 In the early 1950s he started his own company, Documentation, Inc. with Gerald J. Sophar.
 Previously he worked at such institutions as the Library of Congress, the Department of Defense, and the Atomic Energy Commission.
 American Libraries calls him "an innovator and inventor, as well as scholar and savvy businessman."
 Current Biography called him the "Dewey of mid-twentieth Librarianship."
-Mortimer Taube was a very active man with varying interests such as tennis, philosophy, sailing, music, and collecting paintings.
+Taube had a variety of other interests including tennis, philosophy, sailing, music, and collecting paintings.

 Education and early career

 Mortimer Taube was born in Jersey City, New Jersey on December 6, 1910.
-Taube received his Bachelor of Arts in Philosophy from the University of Chicago in 1933.
-He then pursued a Ph.D. in the same field from the University of California at Berkeley in 1935.
+He earned a Bachelor of Arts in Philosophy from the University of Chicago in 1933, followed by a Ph.D. in philosophy from the University of California at Berkeley in 1935.
 The following year, 1936, he received a certificate in librarianship from Berkeley.
 For some time after this, he worked at various libraries and was a lecturer at Mills College, Harvard University, Duke University, University of Chicago, and Columbia University.

 Innovation after the war

-In 1944, Mortimer Taube left academia behind to become a true innovator in the field of science, especially Information Science.
+In 1944, Mortimer Taube transitioned from academia to focus on becoming a true innovator in the field of science, especially information science.
 After the war, there was a huge boom of scientific invention, and the literature to go with it.
 The contemporary indexing and retrieval methods simply could not handle the inflow.
 New technology was needed to meet this high demand and Mortimer Taube delivered.
 He dabbled in many projects during and after the war.
 In 1944 he joined the Library of Congress as the Assistant Chief of the General Reference and Bibliographical Division.
 He was then head of the Science and Technology project from 1947 to 1949.
 He worked for the Atomic Energy Commission, which was established after "the Manhattan District Project wanted to evaluate and publish the scientific and engineering records showing the advancements made during the war."
 Their goal was also to make the material more readily available to the public and to open up business with countries abroad.
 He was Deputy Chief of the Technical Information Service.
 He also presented on the subject of Information Storage and Retrieval at a Symposium held by the Air Force Office of Scientific Research in 1958 in Washington D.C.